AE0hello/open-source-arras/README.md

 Once `Node.js` is installed, open Terminal and run the command `npm i ws`.
 This will install the WebSocket library that Open Source Arras uses.

 After installing `ws`, [download the source code of the latest release of Open Source Arras](https://github.com/AE0hello/open-source-arras/releases).
 Extract it once it's downloaded and open either `run.bat` (if you're on Windows) or `run.sh` (if you're not).
 If there aren't any errors, your server will start up.
-Go to `localhost:26301` in your favourite web browser (keep the terminal window open, closing it will shut down the server) to play.
+Go to `localhost:3000` in your favourite web browser (keep the terminal window open, closing it will shut down the server) to play.

+> [!NOTE]
-If you want to stay up to date, fork this template, download a git client, and sync the fork whenever there's a major update.
+> If you want to stay up to date, create a fork, download a git client (such as GitHub Desktop), and sync the fork whenever there's a major update.

 ## Setup Guide (Webhost)
 Don't have a supported device or don't want to mess around with localhost?
 Get a webhost to do the dirty work for you.

 Create a new project and choose to import one from GitHub.
 When prompted for the URL of the repository, type in `https://github.com/AE0hello/open-source-arras.git`.

 Navigate to `server/config.js` and replace `localhost:3000` with the URL for your project.
+Make sure to also set `LOAD_ON_MAINSERVER` to `true`.

 After doing that, your server should be ready!